PSLeon24/AI_Exercise_Pose_Feedback/README.md

 - 2023/10/03 ~ 2023/10/08: First, I have labeled the dataset's class.
 And then I have trained models.
 Finally, I have evaluated the models.
 - 2023/10/18: I linked the bench press model and the server and implemented an algorithm to count the number of doing bench presses.
 Additionally, I will be linking two models: deadlift and squat.
 - 2023/10/24: I linked all models and the server.
 I have finished writing the paper.
+- 2023/11/05: I implemented feedback for each posture

 ## Project Progress
 - Week 1: Requirement Analysis